LukDrey/eDNA_teaching_2023/README.md

  awk '{if(NR%4==1) {printf(">%s\n",substr($0,2));} else if(NR%4==2) print;}' > A31_B1.sample_demux.1.fa
 ```

-Grep the read numbers by counting the lines beginning with >.
+Use grep to get the read numbers by counting the lines beginning with >.
 ```{bash, eval = F}
 grep -c '^>' *sample*.fa | less
 ```

-Exit the DEMULTIPLEXED subdirectory.
+Exit the DEMULTIPLEXED sub-directory.
 ```{bash, eval = F}
 cd ..
 ```